 - Shredded mozzarella or other favorite shredded cheeses

 - Combine 3 1/2 cups (16 ounces) bread flour, sugar, yeast, salt, and herbs (if using) in bowl of stand mixer.
 Give a stir with a whisk, then put bowl in stand mixer.

 - Turn dough out onto floured surface and knead until dough is firm and smooth, only adding enough flour so that the dough doesn’t stick.
+This should take maybe five minutes of vigorous kneading?
 You can use a bench scraper to move the dough around to discourage sticking (so that you don’t add too much flour).
 You will know when the dough is ready because it will be very firm, and when you poke a finger into the dough it will pop right back.
 Dough will be taut.

-- Turn dough out onto floured surface and cut into two pieces for two medium size pizzas, or you can cut into four for individual sized pizzas.
+- When dough has doubled in size (after about an hour), turn dough out onto floured surface and cut into two pieces for two medium size pizzas, or you can cut into four for individual sized pizzas.
 Shape into balls and cover with a clean tea towel for ten minutes.
-At this time, preheat your oven to 475° and place pizza stone on middle rack if you are using one.
+During that ten minutes, shred your cheese and prepare the rest of your toppings.
 After ten minutes of resting, your pizza dough is now ready to use!

 - Roll out dough gently (don’t mash it down) with a rolling pin (or pat out with hands) to desired thickness on parchment paper.
 Let dough rest for five minutes (to relax the gluten) and then roll out thinner if you want a thinner crust.
 I like mine rolled out to be just a bit thicker than 1/4″.
+For a more tender crust, do all shaping and stretching by hand.
 Slide parchment paper with rolled out dough onto a rimless cookie sheet.